pre/hyy-voting-frontend/README.md

   - Follow instructions in voting-api README
   - See instructions below at "Deploy Frontend alongside with API"
   - Nutshell: `grunt build` and make voting-frontend:dist/ available in voting-api:public/
+    - NOTE: ensure `grunt serve` is not running at the same time as `grunt build`

 ### Accessing the local web server as an authenticated user with JWT